Artists Who Started Late in Life: Beatrix Potter

 The beloved creator of Peter Rabbit and 23 other children’s books did not start out studying art.
 She had a scientific mind and wished to publish her scientific and biology studies but being a woman, she was shut out.
 She wrote out her little story about 4 rabbits along with watercolor illustrations when she was about 36 but could not find a publisher for it, so she published it at her own expense for family and friends.
 Later she was approached by one of the publishers that had turned her down to indeed publish the book, and any others she could come up with.
 Her books have held the imagination of children for over a century.

 Beatrix and her brother, Walter, grew up in a wealthy family in London, England, and were educated by a private governess.
 This meant that they had few friends outside the extended family and the governess.
 They loved nature and the natural world was often a subject of her painting from an early age.
-She was an eager student and learned languages, literature, science and history at home.
+She was an eager student and learned languages, literature, science, and history at home.
 Early forms of homeschooling, I call it.
-She developed her own style, preferring watercolors for their portability and often illustrated insects, fossils, archeological artifacts, leaves and fungi.
-As a matter of fact her walks in the woods and often collection of specimens lead to her illustrating and researching fungus spores, particularly mushrooms.
+She developed her own style, preferring watercolors for their portability and often illustrated insects, fossils, archeological artifacts, leaves, and fungi.
+As a matter of fact, her walks in the woods and often a collection of specimens lead to her illustrating and researching fungus spores, particularly mushrooms.